marcoaaz/AcevedoEtAl._2024a_POAM/README.md

 ## Description

 This repository contains an open-source image analysis pipeline to convert a traditional petrographic (polarising) microscope into a micro-fabric analyser using internal and external software modules.
-The software is widely documented in Supplementary Material 1 of the submitted manuscript:
+The software is widely documented in Supplementary Material 1 of the paper:

 **Acevedo Zamora, M. A., Schrank, C. E., & Kamber, B. S. (2024).
-Using the traditional microscope for mineral grain orientation determination: a prototype image analysis pipeline for optic axis mapping (POAM). ***Journal of Microscopy in revision.*** https://doi.org/10.1111/jmi.13284**
+Using the traditional microscope for mineral grain orientation determination: a prototype image analysis pipeline for optic axis mapping (POAM): Vol. n/a (Number n/a, p. n/a). ***Journal of Microscopy in revision.*** https://doi.org/10.1111/jmi.13284**

+To fully reproduce the results and figures, the reader needs to download the ~50GB dataset from the [Zenodo repository](https://zenodo.org/records/10967340).
+If using the repository, please, also cite:

+**Acevedo Zamora, M. A. (2024).
+Using the traditional microscope for mineral grain orientation determination: A prototype image analysis pipeline for optic-axis mapping (POAM).
+Original dataset.
+[Data set].
+In Using the traditional microscope for mineral grain orientation determination: A prototype image analysis pipeline for optic-axis mapping (POAM): Vol. n/a (Number n/a, p. n/a). ***Zenodo.*** https://doi.org/10.5281/zenodo.10967340**

 ## Workflow